Tony Van Bommel, Senior Managing Partner of the Industrial, Clean, and Energy (ICE) Technology Venture Fund, BDC Capital, Canada

 Where do you see opportunities for powerful, effective investing today?

 Mr. Van Bommel: The opportunity for powerful, effective investing is really dependent on the size and stage of your fund.
 Our Fund, currently C$152M, focuses on industrial, clean, and energy (ICE) technologies that are highly scalable and capital efficient.
 In that focus, there is a heavy emphasis on technology.
 That means the fund focuses on software, electronics like semiconductors, novel materials and, to a lesser extent, hardware.
 As these are traditional areas for investment by venture capitalists, I believe the opportunity is to apply technology to the identified sectors.
 For example, Business-to-Business software and Semiconductors are the first and third largest area of value creation in the IT sector.
-Both apply to ICE technologies—this coupled with massive underlying fundamental business drivers such as growing energy and water demand coupled with resource scarcity, increasing regulatory oversight, and emissions awareness, aging and expanding utility infrastructure, energy security, technical innovation and increasing corporate and consumer market pull.
+Both apply to ICE technologies.
+Furthermore, it is undeniable that the ways that businesses are able to buy and sell software have totally changed as a result of the digital boom.
+Nowadays, it is so much easier for businesses to purchase software online from anywhere in the world.
+You can learn more about how global payment processing for software has shifted in recent years here: https://fastspring.com/global-payments/.
+This coupled with massive underlying fundamental business drivers such as growing energy and water demand, coupled with resource scarcity, increasing regulatory oversight, and emissions awareness, aging, and expanding utility infrastructure, energy security, technical innovation, and increasing corporate and consumer market pull is what is having the most impact in my opinion.
 It is my belief that tremendous advances in efficiency and productivity will present large opportunities for value creation that will be captured by the innovative entrepreneurs and investors.
 Investments in energy efficiency, smart grid, automation, the internet of things, big data, and similar areas are key areas of focus.

 Larger and later stage funds have more options for investment.
 Over the last 10 years, many venture capitalists have invested in much larger infrastructure opportunities with mixed results.
 Building distributed energy projects like solar, wind, or biomass has matured and now these projects are well recognized with investment returns that have moderated as the technology risk has been all but eliminated.
 Other large infrastructure investments in new biofuel, green chemical, or waste-to-energy projects have been met with limited returns and many failed projects.
 These investments require a tremendous amount of capital but could present very large returns if they are successful.
 Large funds, strategic investors, and governments will all have to work together to see major breakthrough in these areas.